skelltech/.github/README.md

 1. **OmniCarta**
    - A dynamic data visualization platform integrating public records, crime data, and WiFi networks into interactive maps for awareness and decision-making.

-2. **Pisusu**
-   - Experiments using Raspberry Pi and IoT devices to explore **sustainable living** and **personal technology hacks**.

-3. **LifeStack**
-   - A framework for intentional living, balancing **health, mindfulness, and productivity** through technology and simple habits.

-4. **ahktopus**
-   - An NFT collection exploring the intersection of art and technology, with each piece representing a unique cultural or geographic identity.

 ---

 ## Core Principles